- The terms “sea” and “ocean” are somewhat interchangeable.

 The Key Differences between Sea vs Ocean

 As mentioned above, size matters in terms of the definition of seas and oceans.
-Yet other differences also occur.
+Yet other differences also differentiate the two.
 Oceans are considered to be saltwater while seas are often considered to be saline water or less salty water.
 This is due to the proximity of seas to the landmasses of the earth.
 Freshwater rivers dump their output into the seas off the coast.
 This dilutes the oceanic salt level to some degree.

 Access also matters.
 The wider waters of the world are considered to be five interconnected oceans, although this traditional definition is becoming modified to some degree.
 Some seas, such as the Aral and Caspian Seas are completely divorced from any connection to the oceans and are thus also able to be defined as saltwater lakes such as the Great Salt Lake in Utah.